 Our training opportunities change to meet the needs of the community.
 We currently train for the following roles.

-Administrative Assistant – This position provides a variety of administrative support functions for RE Store staff, such as filing, data entry, answering phones, document creation, project research and more.
+Administrative Trainee – This position provides a variety of administrative support functions for RE Store staff, such as filing, data entry, answering phones, creating store signage, project research and more.
+In addition, this position maintains our online store including photography, item research and description, and coordination with staff.
 Trainees will learn customer service, time management, proper phone etiquette, computer software programs, use of the Google suite of apps, merchandising, and more.

-Field Crew member – This position works directly with the salvage crew to aid in the salvage and deconstruction of structures in Whatcom and Skagit Counties.
-This advanced position will teach skills relating to deconstruction, minor construction, furniture repair, material identification, proper lifting and unloading techniques, power tool use, safe working habits, forklift driving and more.
+Salvage Trainee – This position works directly with the Salvage Services team during material pick ups and deconstruction of buildings in Whatcom and Skagit Counties.
+This position will teach skills relating to deconstruction, material identification, proper lifting and unloading techniques, power tool use, safe working habits, forklift driving, time management, customer service, and more.

-Retail Associate – The Retail Associate position provides a variety of retail and customer service functions for RE Store staff, including receiving, processing, organization, and merchandising.
-This position teaches trainees skills relating to customer service, merchandising, pricing and retail, minor furniture repair, safe working habits, forklift certification and more.
+Retail Trainee – The Retail Trainee provides a variety of retail and customer service functions for RE Store staff.
+This includes receiving material donations, processing donations, organization, and merchandising.
+Trainees learn skills related to customer service, merchandising, pricing and retail, safe working habits, forklift certification and more.

-Our newest initiative, called the Revision Division Design-Build Training Institute, will help trainees develop valuable design and production skills to prepare for careers in the manufacturing sector.
+Our newest initiative, called the Revision Division Design Build Training Program, will help trainees develop valuable design and production skills to prepare for careers in the manufacturing sector.
 The manufacturing industry is the fastest growing industry in Whatcom County – with 40% growth in the past 10 years, this industry supports more than 300 manufacturers and 9,000 manufacturing jobs.
-Our new Design-Build Training Institute Manager will be developing an experiential curriculum that will equip trainees with valuable trade skills such as product design, material sourcing, tool safety and use, forklift certification and product sales.
+Our new Design Build Training Program Manager will be developing an experiential curriculum that will equip trainees with valuable trade skills such as product design, material sourcing, tool safety and use, forklift certification and product sales.
 Trainees will work directly with our experienced Revision Division craftspeople to design and build home furnishings from reclaimed materials and manufacturing by-products.
-By repurposing these items, Design-Build trainees will help divert usable material from the landfill while also providing our customers with value-added products available for sale in our online and brick and mortar stores.
+By repurposing these items, Design Build trainees will help divert usable material from the landfill while also providing our customers with value-added products available for sale in our online and brick and mortar stores.

-The Design-Build Training Institute, which is an expansion of our Community Jobs Training Program, is supported in part through a 3-year grant awarded by the M.J.
+The Design-Build Training Program, which is an expansion of our Community Jobs Training Program, is supported in part through a 3-year grant awarded by the M.J.
 Murdock Charitable Trust of Vancouver, WA.

 By partnering with various social justice organizations in the region, we’re able to to ensure that job-training opportunities are accessible to all.